apify/crawlee/README.md

 ## Common use-cases
 <!-- Mirror this part to src/index.js -->

-Main goal of this package is to help with implementation of web scraping and automation projects.
+The main goal of this package is to help with implementation of web scraping and automation projects.
 Some of the most common use-cases are:

 <ul>